continuwuity/continuwuity/docs/deploying/docker.md

 The `-d` flag lets the container run in detached mode.
 You may supply an optional `conduwuit.toml` config file, the example config can be found [here](../configuration/examples.md).
 You can pass in different env vars to change config values on the fly.
-You can even configure conduwuit completely by using env vars.
+You can even configure Continuwuity completely by using env vars.
 For an overview of possible values, please take a look at the [`docker-compose.yml`](docker-compose.yml) file.

-If you just want to test conduwuit for a short time, you can use the `--rm` flag, which will clean up everything related to your container after you stop it.
+If you just want to test Continuwuity for a short time, you can use the `--rm` flag, which will clean up everything related to your container after you stop it.